 Scott Perry CEO of Centerra Gold stated, “While the Company had a good quarter operationally and financially, it was over shadowed by a tragic event which occurred in April at Kumtor when an employee was fatally injured while inspecting a light vehicle in the field.
 This tragedy reinforces our commitment to our Company-wide safety leadership program “Work Safe, Home Safe” which we continue to roll out to all our sites.

 The Kumtor open pit mine, located in the Kyrgyz Republic, is the largest gold mine in Central Asia operated by a Western-based producer.
 It has been operating since May 1997 and, as of March 31, 2016, has produced approximately 11.064 million ounces or 344.14 tonnes of gold.

 Kumtor Gold Company is a wholly-owned subsidiary of Centerra Gold Inc. and is the operator of the Kumtor project responsible for the entire production cycle.

 Centerra Gold Inc. Centerra is a Canadian-based gold mining company focused on operating, developing, exploring and acquiring gold properties in Asia, North America and other markets worldwide.
 Centerra is the largest Western-based gold producer in Central Asia.
 Centerra’s shares trade on the Toronto Stock Exchange (TSX) under the symbol CG.
 The Company is headquartered in Toronto, Ontario, Canada.

-Additional information on Centerra is available on SEDAR at www.sedar.com and the corporate websites at www.centerragold.com.
-The full text of the news release on the results of the first quarter of 2016.
+Additional information on Centerra and the full text of the news release on the results of the first quarter of 2017 are available on SEDAR at www.sedar.com and and the corporate websites at www.centerragold.com and www.kumtor.kg.